pieter/gitx/Site/UserManual/text/03 - Committing.markdown

 On the left you will see changes that are _unstaged_.
 If you are already used to Git's terminology, you will know what this means.
 These are the changes that have not been added to the index, and thus also will not be committed.

-The most right part shows the _staged changes_.
+The rightmost part shows the _staged changes_.
 These _will_ be committed in the next commit.

 It is possible to have a filename in both parts at once.
 In that case, there are some changes in the file that will be committed, and some that have been left out.
 Clicking on their name will show you what the difference is in the top pane.